jimhigson/oboe.js-dissertation/markdown/3_Background.md

 language.
 For the graduate tackling JSON parsing the task is simpler still, being expressible as fifteen context free grammars.

 Whereas XML markup can be traced to document formats, JSON's lineage is in a programming language.
 From these roots it isn't surprising that JSON maps more directly to the metamodels that most programmers think in.
-XML parsers produce Elements, Text, Attributes, ProcessingInstruction which require extra translation before they are convenient to use inside a programming language.
+XML parsers produce items such as Element, Text, Attribute, ProcessingInstruction, which require extra translation before they are convenient to use inside a programming language.
 Because JSON already closely resembles how a programmer would construct a runtime model of their data, fewer steps are required before using the deserialised form.
-The JSON nodes:
-*strings*, *numbers*, *objects* and *arrays* will in many cases map directly onto language types and, for loosely typed languages at least, the parser output bears enough similarity to domain model objects that it may be used directly without any further transformation.
+The JSON nodes: *strings*, *numbers*, *objects* and *arrays* will in many cases map directly onto language types and, for loosely typed languages at least, the parser output bears enough similarity to domain model objects that it may be used directly without any further transformation.

 ~~~~ {.javascript}
 {